INTP vs. ENFP: What Are the Differences?

 Team-based roles that force them to rely on their colleagues aren’t the best idea for INTPs.
 This self-motivated and independent thinking personality does best when they can carry out their work on their own and are free to use their creative and logical thinking skills.

 ENFPs are motivated by jobs that fulfill their imagination.
-Campaigners won’t struggle to find roles that interest them, in fact, their main problem tends to be deciding which option to choose.
+Champions won’t struggle to find roles that interest them, in fact, their main problem tends to be deciding which option to choose.

-While INTPs are usually quite reserved and prone to daydreaming, when they feel comfortable in a relationship and start to let their guard down, Logicians are fun, honest, and creative partners.
+While INTPs are usually quite reserved and prone to daydreaming, when they feel comfortable in a relationship and start to let their guard down, Architects are fun, honest, and creative partners.

 However, their high standards can hold them back from meeting new people.
 Introverts at heart, it can take them quite a while to build up the courage to ask someone out and draw attention to themselves.

-While Logicians can struggle to find their perfect match, ENFPs tend to fall hard and often.
-Campaigners love, and so it’s rare that they’re not in a relationship.
+While Architects can struggle to find their perfect match, ENFPs tend to fall hard and often.
+Champions love, and so it’s rare that they’re not in a relationship.
 In fact, they tend to feel alone and longing when single.

 The bottom line